siserin/blind9/doc/arm/reference.rst

-``$GENERATE`` is used to create a series of resource records that only differ from each other by an iterator. ``$GENERATE`` can be used to easily generate the sets of records required to support sub /24 reverse delegations described in RFC 2317: Classless IN-ADDR.ARPA delegation.
+``$GENERATE`` is used to create a series of resource records that only differ from each other by an iterator. ``$GENERATE`` can be used to easily generate the sets of records required to support sub /24 reverse delegations described in :rfc:`2317`: Classless IN-ADDR.ARPA delegation.

 ::